pawanbahuguna/telegramorb/README.md

 # Issue/Feature Request

-Please open a issue [here](https://github.com/pawanbahuguna/telegramorb/issues) with all the details
+Please open an issue [here](https://github.com/pawanbahuguna/telegramorb/issues) with all the details